aiven/terraform-provider-aiven/docs/resources/clickhouse_role.md

 ### Required

-- **project** (String) Identifies the project this resource belongs to.
+- `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
-- **role** (String) The role that is to be created.
+- `role` (String) The role that is to be created.
 This property cannot be changed, doing so forces recreation of the resource.
-- **service_name** (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.

-### Optional
+### Read-Only

-- **id** (String) The ID of this resource.
+- `id` (String) The ID of this resource.

 ## Import